kanithehandsome/terraform-package-lambda/README.md

    * replaced with ".zip" */
   output_filename = "my_lambda.zip"

-  /* Optional, specifies additional files to include. */ extra_files = [ "data-file.txt", "extra-dir" ]
+  /* Optional, specifies additional files to include.
+These are relative
+   * to the location of the code. */ extra_files = [ "data-file.txt", "extra-dir" ]
 }